c-ameron/c-ameron.github.io/_posts/2019-05-01-rust-docker-cargo-pt1.md

  - Docker has implemented experimental support for SSH forwarding for building images in [18.09](https://docs.docker.com/develop/develop-images/build_enhancements/#using-ssh-to-access-private-data-in-builds), potentially negating the need for copying `.cargo` in the future
  - If you want to fetch or build an image completely offline with Cargo, you can use the `-Z offline` flag.
 See <https://doc.rust-lang.org/cargo/reference/unstable.html#offline-mode>
+ - With recently released Rust 1.34, Cargo now has support for [alternative registries](https://blog.rust-lang.org/2019/04/11/Rust-1.34.0.html#alternative-cargo-registries) other than `crates.io`